innolitics/rdm/rdm/init_files/documents/samd_product_qms/software_plan.md

 {% if not system.is_software_only_device %}
 The distinction between system requirements and software requirements can be challenging.
 System requirements describe the requirements of the entire system, including software and hardware.
 Software requirements must be traceable to all of the system requirements that they help fulfill.
 Software requirements are usually more detailed than the system requirements they refer to.
 Many system requirements will be fulfilled using both hardware and software.
 {% endif %}
 The distinction between software requirements and the specifications is {% if not system.is_software_only_device %}also {% endif %}typically challenging.
-Requirements should:
+Requirements should [[IMDRF.N23:8.1]]:

 - not imply solution
 - be verifiable